EdwinWenink/archive_fever/content/about.md

 	<div>
 		<p>
 		When I meet new people I often ask them about their music taste.
-		At the same time, I still have trouble answering this question myself.
-		I often spin my music taste in a particular direction depending on the context of the conversation.
-But what is more honest than just listing the statistics of what I *actually* listen to?
+		When people return the favor and ask me what I listen to, I often spin my music taste in a particular direction depending on the context of the conversation.
+But what is more honest than just listing what I *actually* listen to?
 		These musical statistics are generated automatically
 		through interacting with the LastFM API.
 		See the scripts I wrote for this <a href="https://github.com/EdwinWenink/personal_website/tree/master/static/scripts">here</a>.